More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 - Figures are for deaths registered rather than deaths occurring in each month.

-- Figures exclude death of non-residents; geographical boundaries are based on the most up-to-date information available at the time of publication.
+- Figures exclude deaths of non-residents; geographical boundaries are based on the most up-to-date information available at the time of publication.

-More information regarding deaths due to COVID-19, by local authority, is available in Deaths due to COVID-19, registered in England and Wales: 2020.Nôl i'r tabl cynnwys
+Information regarding deaths due to COVID-19, by local authority, is available in Deaths due to COVID-19, registered in England and Wales: 2021.Nôl i'r tabl cynnwys

-The Office for National Statistics’ (ONS's) leading causes of death groupings are based on a list developed by the World Health Organization (WHO).
+The Office for National Statistics’ (ONS') leading causes of death groupings are based on a list developed by the World Health Organization (WHO).
 This categorises causes of death using the International Classification of Diseases, tenth edition (ICD-10) into groups that are epidemiologically more meaningful than single ICD-10 codes, for the purpose of comparing the most common causes of death in the population.
 Causes such as cancer and circulatory diseases are split into different subtypes, with the aim to provide policymakers with enough detail to generate appropriate health policies and interventions.
-For this year, we have also included deaths due to COVID-19 as a leading cause group (ICD-10 codes U.071, U.072, U10.9; for further information on definitions of COVID-19 deaths see the glossary section of Deaths due to COVID-19, registered in England and Wales: 2020.
+Deaths due to COVID-19 is included as a leading cause group (ICD-10 codes U.071, U.072, U10.9).
+For further information on definitions of COVID-19 deaths, see the glossary section of Deaths due to COVID-19, registered in England and Wales: 2021.

-This analysis presents the five leading cause groups with the highest numbers of deaths registered in 2020, for each age and sex group.
-Where these five most-common causes do not cover at least 40% of the deaths in a given age and sex group, additional leading causes are included until at least 40% of the total deaths are covered by the analysis.
+This analysis presents the five leading cause groups with the highest numbers of deaths registered in 2021, for each age and sex group.
+Where these five most common causes do not cover at least 40% of the deaths in a given age and sex group, additional leading causes are included until at least 40% of the total deaths are covered by the analysis.

 Overall leading causes of death

-In England and Wales as a whole, the leading causes of death accounted for 42.4% of all deaths registered in 2020.
-COVID-19 was the overall leading cause of death, replacing dementia and Alzheimer’s disease which was the leading cause in 2019.
-There were 73,766 deaths with an underlying cause of COVID-19, accounting for 12.1% of all deaths registered in 2020.
+In England and Wales as a whole, the leading causes of death accounted for 41.4% of all deaths registered in 2021.
+As in 2020, COVID-19 was the overall leading cause of death; there were 67,350 deaths with an underlying cause of COVID-19, accounting for 11.5% of all deaths registered in 2021.
+This was a decrease of 8.7% compared with 2020.

 Following COVID-19, the remaining leading causes of death in England and Wales were: